Cost of Attendance

 What is the cost of attendance?

 Every student who applies for financial aid is assigned a cost of attendance (COA).
-This COA—sometimes referred to as a "student budget"—serves two purposes:
+Your COA—sometimes referred to as a "student budget"—serves two purposes:

-1. to give you an estimate of the cost to attend DU for one year, and
+• to give you an estimate of the cost to attend DU, as a full-time student, for one year, and

 Ìý